Capture Timing-Attention of Events in Clinical Time Series: Level-of-Individual Time Transformation

-The matrix $ V $ is obtained by simultaneously optimizing across all $ N $ individuals in the group, thereby enforcing a globally effective relative timeline $ \tau $ that captures their shared temporal patterns and defines a group-level reference.
+The matrix $ V $ is obtained by simultaneously optimizing across all $ N $ individuals in the group, thereby enforcing a globally effective relative timeline $ \tau $ that captures their shared group-level trajectory pattern.
 Conversely, the original absolute timestamps encode individual-level trajectories, which can be recovered from the common dynamic on $ \tau $ by applying the corresponding coefficients $ \{\gamma_{ij}\}_{i=0}^{T} $ for each patient $ j $.

 Let $ x(\tau) $ denote the continuous dynamic trajectory transformed from $ x(t) $, which manifests as the observed sequence $ \{x_{ij}\}_{i=0}^{T} $ for patient $ j $.
 The time-scaling function $ \gamma(t) $ can then be expressed through a second-order ordinary differential equation (ODE):